 For further reading: Cool Things to Do in Heidelberg

 Paris is a top bucket list-worthy destination in Europe, home to iconic sights like the Eiffel Tower, Notre-Dame Cathedral, and Louvre Museum.
+It’s also the fashion capital of the world, and it shows.
 You can spend a week here and barely scratch the surface, so be sure to give yourself plenty of time to explore one of Europe’s prettiest cities!

 Read next: Coolest Bucket List Ideas for Travelers